sahilsareen/Gnome-Code-Guideline-Checker/README.md

 This git hook checks errors most people overlook:
 - Line width,
-- Lines with,
-- Trailing whitespaces,
+- Lines with trailing whitespaces,
-- Trailing tabspaces,
+- Lines with trailing tabspaces,
 - Whitespace checks around brackets.

 This does NOT check the block structures(like if-else),